 The Parrot Group designs and engineers its products in Europe, mainly in France and Switzerland.
 It currently employs over 500 people worldwide and makes the majority of its sales outside of France.
 Parrot, headquartered in Paris, has been listed since 2006 on Euronext Paris (FR0004038263 – PARRO).
 Financial information can be found on http://corporate.parrot.com.
 For more information: www.parrot.com

 Founded in 2013, YesWeHack is the #1 European Bug Bounty & VDP Platform.
-YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 22,000 cybersecurity experts (ethical hackers) across 170 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
+YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting tens of thousands cybersecurity experts (ethical hackers) across 170 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
 YesWeHack runs private and public programs for hundreds of organizations worldwide in compliance with the strictest European regulations.

 In addition to the Bug Bounty platform, YesWeHack also offers: support in creating a Vulnerability Disclosure Policy (VDP), a learning platform for ethical hackers called Dojo and a training platform for educational institutions, YesWeHackEDU.